Capstone Project Title

 Adult Education, Curriculum, ESL/ ELLs, Literacy

 Shaftel, Mya, "A Curriculum And Instruction Resource For Teachers Of Low-Literacy Adult English Language Learners: Incorporating Reading Standards Foundational Skills For Low-Literacy ESL" (2018).
-School of Education Student Capstone Projects.
+School of Education and Leadership Student Capstone Projects.
 179.